Seashore Conservation

 What We Do

-Point Reyes National Seashore Association (PRNSA) works year-round in partnership with the National Park Service (NPS) to monitor and protect the natural and cultural resources within the park.
-We secure funding from several sources including private donors, government grants, and foundations to hire seasonal field staff.
-Our staff then work with NPS project managers on long-term inventory and monitoring of threatened and endangered species, habitat restoration and invasive species removal, and historic and cultural preservation projects in the park.
+Point Reyes National Seashore Association (PRNSA) works year-round in partnership with the National Park Service (NPS) to protect and monitor the park’s natural and cultural resources.
+We secure funding from private donors, government grants, and foundations to hire seasonal field staff who work alongside NPS project managers on conservation initiatives.
+These efforts include habitat restoration, invasive species removal, historic preservation, and research on rare, threatened, and endangered species.
+Key programs focus on long-term inventory and monitoring of species such as salmonids, northern spotted owls, harbor seals, and snowy plovers, as well as vegetation management and early detection of invasive plants.
+Many of these initiatives follow peer-reviewed protocols to track ecological trends and guide conservation strategies.

 Species and resources that we help protect: